ROCm/rocm_bandwidth_test/docs/how-to/using_rocm_bandwidth_test.rst

 Print ROCm topology test
 =========================

-Run the following test to print topology of the various devices, their allocatable memory, and access paths,
+Run the following test to print topology of various devices, their allocatable memory, and access paths,

 .. code-block::